123AmAy/ML-image-classification-/README.md

 # Image Classification using Neural Networks

 This project is an image classification model built using deep learning techniques.
-It classifies images of cats and dogs using a convolutional neural network (CNN).
+It classifies images of cats and dogs using a deep neural network

+to optimize the accuracy on the test set i have used the L2 regularization.

 ## Dataset
 The dataset used is the Cats and Dogs dataset from Kaggle: